njudd/indigo/about.md

 <p>I have a broad set of interests, my research is clustered around studying how we develop our cognitive abilities.
 Reproducibility, open source (<a href="https://www.britannica.com/topic/copyleft" >copy left</a>), and coding is near and dear to my heart.
 I love learning new methods and stats.
 In my research I try to use the design that best matches the question at hand (e.g., longitudinal, experimental, and causal inference).
 </p>

-<p>I am currently on a temporary contract and **open to offers** within or outside of academia.
+<p>I am currently on a temporary contract and <b>open to offers</b> within or outside of academia.
 It would be cool to collaborate, so don’t hesitate to reach out!
  </p>

 <p>In my free time, I love to rock climb, travel, and surf.
 Sometimes I get a bit too addicted to podcasts...
 I grew up in La Jolla, and lived in Dublin, Umeå, Melbourne, Munich, Amsterdam, Stockholm and Nijmegen.
 Right now I'm in Amsterdam, roommates with <a href="https://brunosauce.net/">Prof. Bruno Saaauce</a>. </p>